+Further controls that may apply:

+SECTION A SECTION C

+PART 2 - Site Analysis PART 21 - General Site Design

+- 1 To ensure the development is sensitive to the landscape setting, environmental conditions and established character of the street and locality. - 2 To ensure the development conserves and enhances the visual character of the street with partitcular reference to integration of: - i) architectural themes: - ii) building scale and setbacks; and - iii) landscape themes. - 3 To ensure development provides a positive contribution to the public domain and all areas shared by the community. - 4 To ensure that the visual, scenic and environmental qualities on visually prominent sites are maintained.

+1 All mixed use developments are to be designed by an architect registered with the NSW Architects Registration Board.

+Visual Character

-Further controls that may apply: SECTION A PART 2 - Site Analysis SECTION C PART 21 - General Site Design Objectives Controls To ensure the development is sensitive to the landscape setting, environmental conditions and established character of the street and locality.
-To ensure the development conserves and enhances the visual character of the street with partitcular reference to integration of: architectural themes; building scale and setbacks; and landscape themes.
-To ensure development provides a positive contribution to the public domain and all areas shared by the community.
-To ensure that the visual, scenic and environmental qualities on visually prominent sites are maintained.
-All mixed use developments are to be designed by an architect registered with the NSW Architects Registration Board.
-Visual Character Design components of new development are to be based on the existing predominant and high quality characteristics of the local neighbourhood.
-The appearance of the development is to maintain the local visual character by considering the following elements: visibility of on-site development when viewed from the street, public reserves and adjacent properties; and relationship to the scale, layout and character of the streetscape of Ku-ring-gai.
-The predominant and high quality characteristics of the local neighbourhood are to be identified and considered as part of the site analysis at Part 2 of the DCP.
+- 2 Design components of new development are to be based on the existing predominant and high quality characteristics of the local neighbourhood. - The appearance of the development is to maintain the local visual character by considering the following elements: - i) visibility of on-site development when viewed from the street, public reserves and adjacent properties; and - ii) relationship to the scale, layout and character of the streetscape of Ku-ring-gai. - The predominant and high quality characteristics of the local neighbourhood are to be identified and considered as part of the site analysis at Part 2 of the DCP.

 Note: Local character and streetscape is created by many features including, but not limited to: kerbs, setbacks, footpath treatment, building separation and spaces between buildings, access arrangements, street tree planting, tall tree canopy backdrop to the horizon, native vegetation and gardens, topography, site and street geometry, as well the architecture.

-Public Domain and Communal Space Development is to integrate with surrounding sites by: being of an appropriate scale retaining consistency with the surrounds when viewed from the street, public domain or adjoining development; minimising overshadowing; and integrating built form and soft landscaping (gardens and trees) within the tree canopy that links the public and private domain throughout Ku-ring-gai.
+Public Domain and Communal Space

+- 5 Development is to integrate with surrounding sites by: - being of an appropriate scale retaining consistency with the surrounds when viewed from the street, public domain or adjoining development; - ii) minimising overshadowing; and - iii) integrating built form and soft landscaping (gardens and trees) within the tree canopy that links the public and private domain throughout Ku-ring-gai.